 Home renovations and maintenance can get expensive.
-A cash-out refinance offers an option to pay for these projects that doesn’t involve getting a second mortgage or the typically higher interest rates of a personal loan.
+A cash-out refinance offers an option to pay for these projects that doesn’t involve getting a second mortgage or the typically higher interest rates of a home equity loan, HELOC, or personal loan.

 If you’re considering a cash-out refinance to help pay for any home improvement projects you want to tackle, here’s what you need to know.

 What Is A Cash-Out Refinance?

 First, let’s go over what a cash-out refinance is.

 A cash-out refi allows you to utilize the equity you have in your home to get a new, refinanced mortgage to replace your existing mortgage, while converting some of that equity into cash.

 Essentially, you’re borrowing more than you currently owe on your loan and pocketing the difference.
 To do this, you have to already have equity in your home.